 Remote and hybrid training models for CAT Training

-ACAT training requirements will retain some flexibility with a proportion of online training components to allow trainees to operate within their service requirements and to maximise the opportunity for ACAT trainers to build on their expertise in online training.
-ACAT Training Committee will continue to review the impact for trainees and trainers to ensure the quality of training delivery and that trainees are able to achieve the CAT competences.
+ACAT training requirements post pandemic retain some flexibility with a proportion of online training components to allow trainees to operate within their service requirements.
+ACAT Training Committee will continue to review the impact for trainees and courses to ensure the quality of training delivery and that trainees are able to achieve the CAT competences.

 1. Training days